LiYongbo-geo/Freq3DGravity/README.md

 demo3_Lcurve.py/demo3_Lcurve.ipynb is a example for optimizing regularization parameter.

-The three python source code have been tested on the Windows 10.
+The three python source examples have been tested on the Windows 10.

 How to run the demo programs?